 PFOA is also a non-stick coating which is infamous for its harmful impacts on the liver and can also lead to fatal diseases like cancer.

-Copper cookware has come into use in the recent years and Copper Chef has made it even easier to choose one.
-If you’re going to be buying a copper pan, then there are a few necessary tips and precautions you can use to cook an effortless, tasty meal.
+Non-Stick cookware has come into use in recent years and made it even easier to cook.
+If you’re going to be buying a non-stick pan, then there are a few necessary tips and precautions you can use to cook an effortless, tasty meal.

 - The non-stick surface requires no oil or butter.
 You can use refined olive oil or peanut oil for a high smoke point.

 - Extra virgin oils can leave your non-stick coating with a carbonized layer.
 Avoid using these because this article says that if some oils are overheated, they can form harmful compounds.